Jour

 0

-11 countries currently have bilateral climate mitigation agreements with Switzerland (listed here according to their date of signing).
-Emission reductions can be attributed to Switzerland if the corresponding climate mitigation activities complement the measures of the partner country and thereby increase its ambition.
+13 countries currently have a bilateral climate protection agreement with Switzerland (these are listed here according to the signing date).
+A Statement of Intent for cooperative climate action was signed with Kenya on 7 September 2023.
+Emission reductions can be credited to Switzerland if the corresponding climate protection activities supplement the measures in the partner country and thus enhance their ambitions.

 1